-- In Chris van Allsburg's The Sweetest Fig, the protagonist gets a pair of magic figs that the giver says will make all his dreams come true.
+- In Chris van Allsburg's The Sweetest Fig, a mean and miserly dentist named Monsieur Bibot gets a pair of magic figs that the giver says will make all his dreams come true.
 Unfortunately, that apparently includes dreams about him walking his dog in his underpants and the Eiffel Tower sagging over like a deflated balloon.

 - In Ender's Shadow, Bean has a dream where thousands of people are fighting, only for a giant shoe to stomp them all.
 Wearing the shoe is a laughing Bugger/Formic.
 The dream clearly seems to deliver An Aesop about "despite all the squabbles on Earth, we must remember that we face a greater enemy or we'll all die."
 However, Bean dismisses this, thinking dreams don't have morals, they're just random firings of our brain that we assume is a narrative.
 The only thing it can tell me is what I feel.
 He then decides the REAL moral of the dream is "Don't be one of the scurrying ants.
 Be the shoe."

-- In season 2 of Buffy the Vampire Slayer, Buffy has a dream about opening an office-supply warehouse in Las Vegas, mixed in with her more prophetic dreams about Drusilla and Angel.
+- In season 2, Buffy has a dream about opening an office-supply warehouse in Las Vegas, mixed in with her more prophetic dreams about Drusilla and Angel.

 - The Comic Strip Presents: Didn't You Kill My Brother?

-- In Blackadder 2 Walter Raleigh says he's brought Queen Elizabeth lands beyond her wildest dreams...her response is to ask if he's sure because she's had some pretty wild dreams, like the one where she was a sausage roll, or the one where there was this enormous tree and she was sitting right on top of it.
+- In the Blackadder episode "Potato", Walter Raleigh says he's brought Queen Elizabeth lands beyond her wildest dreams...her response is to ask if he's sure because she's had some pretty wild dreams, like the one where she was a sausage roll, or the one where there was this enormous tree and she was sitting right on top of it.